-Our hybrid mattress is the perfect blend of squishy exterior with a supportive interior that provides both ample comfort and sturdy support.
+Our hybrid mattresses are the perfect blend of squishy exterior with a supportive interior that provides both ample comfort and sturdy support.

-While there are five layers to the Eva Mattress, the two main elements are memory foam and five-zone pocket springs.
+While there are five layers to the Eva Mattress, and seven to the Mattress Plus, the two main elements are memory foam and five-zone pocket springs.

 So what's the difference between foam and springs for back pain?